cffan/CORP/README.md

 ## Requirements

 The code has been tested on CentOS 7 with Python 3.9 and Tensorflow 2.7.0.
-Running CORP requires a GPU with at least 12GB of memory, and at least 40GB of memory.
+Running CORP requires a GPU with at least 12GB of memory, and at least 40GB of main memory.

 ## Usage